EthanTran45/btree/README.md

 - Rebalancing with borrow from siblings
 - Cascade merging when nodes underflow
 - Removing in reverse order
+- Strong exception guarantee: a throwing key-copy during `remove()` leaves the tree completely unchanged
+- Strong exception guarantee when the throw lands mid-rebalance (borrow/merge)
+- Strong exception guarantee for `insert()` when a node allocation fails during a split cascade

 ### Move Semantics (2 tests)
 - Move constructor transfers ownership